reds-lab/Restricted_gradient_diversity_unlearning/SD/README.md

 ```

 Note: if you have different data (y_train and y_c_train), we recommend tuning the hyperparameters (ALPHA and m in the bash file).
+Please email us to access the unlearned models or unlearning data.

 ## Troubleshooting